taedryn/mesh-citadel/prompt.md

 * blocked users

 passwords must be stored in a one-way hash which is secure, with a secondary goal of being computationally lightweight.  display name will default to username, if one is not specified.

-the auth and users system should be able to provide the following
+the users system should be able to provide the following functions:
-functions:

-* log a user in with a username and password
 * update a user's password
 * update a user's display name
 * register a new user
-* log a user out
-* report whether a user is logged in or not
 * update a user's permission level
 * report a user's permission level
 * add someone to the user's block list
 * remove someone from the block list

+#### User Blocking

+the system should allow users to block other users.  this would have the effect of preventing the blocked user from seeing the messages of the person who blocked them, without notifying the user who's been blocked.  if a blocked user sends a private message to the user who blocked them, the message will be recorded as normal, but the blocking user won't receive a notification, and won't see the message in their PM list unless they unblock the user.  users who have aide or sysop access cannot be blocked, and cannot block anyone themselves.

+### Authorization/Authentication Subsystem

+the authx subsystem will maintain knowledge and methods for authenticating and authorizing users.  authentication will involve a username and password combination.  it most likely won't store any data directly, but rather will leverage other systems to provide data, with which it will make decisions and give answers.  this system should be able to:

+* log a user in with a username and password
+* log a user out
+* report whether a user is logged in or not
+* validate a user's permission to perform an action
+* maintain the map of which actions are allowed under which permission level
+* handle a single permission level, but be expandable so a user may have multiple permissions in the future

 #### Permissions

 the system will have the following permission levels:

+* unverified -- basically no access
 * twit -- limited access
 * user -- normal access
-* aide -- user level, plus can create rooms and delete messages
+* aide -- moderator access
 * sysop -- all permissions

-#### User Blocks

-the system should allow users to block other users.  this would have the effect of preventing the blocked user from seeing the messages of the person who blocked them, as well as preventing the blocking user from seeing messages from anyone they've blocked.  users who have aide or sysop access cannot be blocked, and cannot block anyone themselves.
+the system will also maintain a list of actions in the config file, and which permission levels allow which actions.  we will certainly want to keep track of the following actions, in relationship to permission
+levels:

+* post messages
+* post messages in a specific room
+* post private messages
+* read all messages
+* read messages in a specific room
+* see other users' last login time and currently logged-in state
+* create new rooms
+* delete own messages
+* delete others' messages
+* edit rooms
+* block other users
+* modify other users' permission level

 ### Sessions Subsystem